Skip to main content

 Naturopathic Treatments For Urinary Incontinence | Mindful Healing | Mississauga Naturopathic Doctor

-In fact, 25 to 45 percent of women will experience this in their lifetimes.
+In fact, statistics on urinary incontinence show that about 50 percent of women will experience this in their lifetime.

-Let’s explore some facts and clear up some of the of the questions you may have.
+Let’s explore some facts and clear up some of the questions you may have.

 What Is The Urinary System?

-The urinary system is a team of organs that work together to filter blood and take waste out of the body.
+Your urinary system is a team of organs that work together to filter blood and take waste out of your body.

-Located just beneath the ribs, your kidneys are two bean shaped organs that filter 120 to 150 quarts of blood each day.
+Located just beneath your ribs and at the base of your spine, your kidneys are two bean shaped organs that filter 120 to 150 quarts of blood each day.

-They’re working at all times to make sure any toxins or waste are properly expelled from the body.
+They’re working at all times to make sure any toxins or waste are properly expelled from your body.

-One of the byproducts of this process is 1 – 2 quarts of urine each day, if you’re staying hydrated.
+One of the byproducts of this process is 1 – 2 quarts of urine each day.

 Next, the ureters, two thin tubes of muscle, carry urine from the kidneys and deposit it into the bladder.